-Earn CPE credit for your designation by participating in one of our live webinars, accessing the archived version of a previously held webinar or purchasing a CD-ROM for your professional library.
+Earn CPE credit for your designation by participating in one of our live webinars or accessing the archived version of a previously held webinar.

 CPE credits for the online recording are eligible for ACFE CPE but are not NASBA compliant; your licensing body, however, may still grant CPE credit.
 Please contact the organization from which you plan to claim CPE credit to determine if it grants CPE hours for completion of this course via the online recording.

 Practical Machine Learning Techniques to Combat Fraud, Waste and Abuse

 This webinar will cover the lifecycle of machine learning including exploratory analysis, feature engineering, model building, scoring and integration, as well as practical techniques and novel uses of machine learning to combat fraud, waste and abuse.

 Trends and Technology: The Evolution of Fraud in a Digital Age

 In this webinar, Mauriceo Castanheiro discuss the changing landscape of financial crime with a focus on emerging fraud trends.
 They will highlight specific industry trends, including the impact of EMV rollout, the growth in payments fraud, and the financial and reputational risks of cyber-enabled financial crimes